 Concurrent degrees are two degrees awarded at the same time.
 They cannot be separated and awarded on different terms.
+Declaring two majors is not declaring two degrees.
+Please use the form below to declare two degrees.
+Please work with your department(s) for major declarations and changes.

 Concurrent degrees are awarded under the following conditions: